liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/01-installing-liferay-maven-artifacts.markdown

 **Note:** Liferay also provides a
 [snapshot repository](https://repository.liferay.com/nexus/content/repositories/liferay-public-snapshots/)
 that you can access by modifying the `<id>`, `<name>`, and `<url>` tags to point to that repo.
 This repository should only be used in special cases.
-You'll also need to enable accessing the snapshot artifacts:
+You must also enable accessing snapshot artifacts:

     <snapshots>
         <enabled>true</enabled>